 I've now made mine so the whole side can come off (I don't know many slim plumbers..), but you can make bath panels to incorporate smaller accessible panels that are held in place either by velcro on the back (good invisible way of fixing a tiled bath panel) or by using chrome mirror screws, brass cups and screws or white screw caps.

-The plastic off the shelf bath panels that are available may save you from actually making a bath panel yourself but they're generally pretty boring and can split/crack easily.
-Luckily, there's loads of easy ways of making a bath panel that's good looking and mch more solid and hard wearing than plastic.
+There are plastic off the shelf bath panels available that may save you from actually making a bath panel yourself but they are generally pretty boring and can split/crack easily.
+Luckily, there are loads of easy ways of making a bath panel that is good looking and much more solid and hard wearing than a plastic bath panel.

-Decide before making the studwork for a bath panel what type of finish you want.
+You need to decide before making the timber stud work framing for a bath panel what type of finish you are after.
 Modern contemporary bath panels tend to be simplistic and plain and are quite often tiled.
 Making a bath panel with a shaker style can look pretty good too.
-You can do that, a tongue and groove effect or simply miter some beading onto it to create panels that match the doors in your house.
+You can do that, a tongue and groove effect bath panel or simply miter some beading onto it to create faux panels that match the doors in your house for example.

-I don't have a picture of a shaker style bath panel I've made, but you can see from this little door that I've glued and pinned some timber onto how quick and easy it is give something a shaker style.
+I don't have a picture of a shaker style bath panel I have made, but you can see from this little door that I have glued and pinned some timber onto how quick and easy it is give something a shaker style.

-All I do when i'm making a bath panel shaker style, is use moisture resistant MDF or marine ply to first create a flat panel then glue and pin strips of the same material to form a border around the outer edges, and verticals in between.
+All I do when I am making a bath panel shaker style, is use moisture resistant MDF or marine ply to first create a flat panel then glue and pin strips of the same material to form a border around the outer edges, and verticals in between.

-To achieve a tongue and groove effect there are two ways depending on whether or not it will be painted.
-If painting, the best and easiest material to use is moisture resistant MDF sheets with a t&g effect machined into it.
+To achieve a tongue and groove effect bath panel there are two ways depending on whether or not it will be painted.
+If painting, the easiest material to use is moisture resistant MDF sheets with a tongue & groove effect already machined into it.
 Because it's a sheet material it's really easy to install, and because it's MDF it's really easy to paint.
-Once painted nobody will know it's not individual slats, and it doesn't suffer the problem of warping or twisting like pine t&g does.
+Once painted nobody should be able to notice it is not individual tongue and groove slats, and it doesn't suffer the problem of warping or twisting like pine tongue & groove boards can.

 If you're not painting and want to stain or varnish the panel you'll need to use individual t&g slats.
-Slightly more fiddly, sometimes I put two battens down to fix all the slats to or another way is to glue them all to a thin sheet of ply so you have one thick panel to fit.
-In this instance less studwork is needed under the bath as the panel is so strong.
+Slightly more fiddly, sometimes I put two battens down to fix all the slats to or another way is to glue them all to a thin sheet of plywood so you have one thick panel to fit.
+In this instance less stud work is needed under the bath as the panel is so strong.

 For my own I used 9mm marine plywood and skirted it in like the rest of the room.
 To match the rest of my house which is full of decorative mouldings I then fitted it with some fancy beading to create a panelled look that matched other areas of the house.